awsdocs/amazon-ec2-user-guide-windows/doc_source/UsingAWSmp.md

 ### Amazon EBS Volumes<a name="awsmp-ebs-volumes-view"></a>

-Shows the health state of all the Amazon EBS volumes for a particular AWS account from all Availability Zones and regions\.
+Shows the health state of all the Amazon EBS volumes for a particular AWS account from all Availability Zones and Regions\.

 ![\[Amazon Elastic Block Store volumes view\]](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/images/ebs_volume_view.png)